HeyItzSteve/TextEditor/README.md

 - wasd: moves the internal text editor cursor
 - q: terminates the text editor window
-- i [string]: inserts the text at @string
+- i [string]: inserts the text given by @string at cursor location
-- save: saves the current content of the file
+- save: saves the current content to the file
-- u(ndo)/r(edo): undo/redo functionality
+- u(ndo)/r(edo): undo/redo edits made by user in the current session

-### Features/Limitations ###
+### Features/Constraits ###
-This text editor has the following features/limitations:
+This text editor has the following features/constraits:
 - Supports a maximum of 30 lines
 - Each displayed line in the input file must have a maximum width of 20 characters
 - Inputting a string that is longer than 20 characters overflows to the next line
-- Support for undos/redos & "quitting without saving changes"
+- Support for undos/redos & "quitting without saving changes" prompting

 ### Bugs ###
 - Undo/redo logic is flawed, "unsaved changes" prompt sometimes shows/doesn't show